');

 About Clayton, NC

-Clayton is a mid-sized city in North Carolina with a population of 28,043 residents.
-The median household income is $73,348 per year, which is above the national average.
-The median age in Clayton is 32.7 years.
+Clayton is a mid-sized city located in North Carolina with a population of 28,043 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $73,348 per year, which is 2% below the national median of $75,149.
+The median age of 32.7 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 How Clayton Ranks in North Carolina